peterthenelson/fiolin/DESIGN.md

 - We initialize pyodide with a custom `options.jsglobals` and expose very little to it.
 Fetching of any sort is only available during the `installPkgs` phase.
 - We run pyodide in a web worker (see above).
-A jail-broken pyodide shouldn't be able to directly do anything to the main thread that a regular fiolin script using the approved APIs couldn't already do.
+A jail-broken pyodide shouldn't be able to directly do anything to the main thread that a regular Fiolin script using the approved APIs couldn't already do.
 - Network exfiltration via `fetch` (and related APIs) is limited via CSP (both in the main thread and the worker).